hed-standard/hed-javascript/README.md

 # hed-validator

-This package contains a validator for HED strings.
+This package contains a JavaScript validator for HED (hierarchical event descriptor) strings.

-[HED](http://www.hedtags.org/) is a standard for EEG event tagging.
+[HED](http://www.hedtags.org/) is a system for annotating events using comma-separated path strings.
+Any type of event can be annotated using HED-type syntax, and the current version of `hed-validator` performs synatic validation only.

+The HED annotation strategy is very general and a standardized vocabulary for a particular domain can be represented using a HED schema.
+HED provides one [standardized schema](https://github.com/BigEEGConsortium/HED-schema/wiki/HED-Schema) for annotating events in neuroimaging experiments.
+Validation of HED strings against a particular HED schema is called semantic validation.
+Semantic validation is currently supported for the [web version of the HED validator](http://visual.cs.utsa.edu/hed).
+Development of a semantic validator in JavaScript is in progress.

 ## Usage